getify/You-Dont-Know-JS/types & grammar/ch1.md

 In JavaScript, variables don't have types -- **values have types**.
 Variables can hold any value, at any time.

-Another way to think about JS types is that JS doesn't have "type enforcement", in that the engine doesn't insist that a *variable* always holds values of the *same initial type* that it starts out with.
+Another way to think about JS types is that JS doesn't have "type enforcement," in that the engine doesn't insist that a *variable* always holds values of the *same initial type* that it starts out with.
 A variable can, in one assignment statement, hold a `string`, and in the next hold a `number`, and so on.

 The *value* `42` has an intrinsic type of `number`, and its *type* cannot be changed.
-Another value, like `"42"` with the `string` type, can be created *from* the `number` value `42`, through a process called **coercion** (see Chapter 4).
+Another value, like `"42"` with the `string` type, can be created *from* the `number` value `42` through a process called **coercion** (see Chapter 4).

 If you use `typeof` against a variable, it's not asking "what's the type of the variable?" as it may seem, since JS variables have no types.
 Instead, it's asking "what's the type of the value *in* the variable?"